urchade/ATG/README.md

 TO DO:
 - Add config file
-- Remove dependency of AllenNLP
+- Remove dependency on AllenNLP

 ## Citation